BorisTheBrave/sylves/docs/articles/concepts/topology.md

 In other words, it is treating a grid like it is a [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)), where nodes of the graphs are cells of the grid, and there are edges for each pair of adjacent cells.
-The edges of the graph are labelled with [rotation data](rotation.md), and the cells are labelled with their celltype.
+The edges of the graph are labelled with [cell dirs](xref:Sylves.CellDir) and [rotation data](rotation.md), and the cells are labelled with their celltype.

 Treating a grid as a graph is handy for many common algorithms, such as path finding and distance fields.